tung/ruggrogue/book/rendering.md

 **Drawing** is the first thing that happens when the game wants something to appear on screen.
 Drawing happens through the public functions of `TileGrid`, such as `TileGrid::print` and `TileGrid::put_sym_color`.
 These functions are called from the `draw` functions of modes that can typically be found at the bottom of any of the files in the `src/modes/` directory.
-Map rendering specifically occurs near the bottom of `src/chunked.rs`; a file that is covered in its own section a bit later.
+Map drawing specifically occurs near the bottom of `src/chunked.rs`; a file that is covered in its own section a bit later.
-Entity rendering happens in the deceptively-named `src/render.rs` file that, despite its name, only handles entity drawing and not rendering in these terms.
+Entity drawing happens in the deceptively-named `src/render.rs` file that, despite its name, only handles entity 'drawing' and not 'rendering' in these terms.
 The `TileGrid` drawing functions dispatch to similar functions in `RawTileGrid` that perform the actual drawing by setting the cell (a character or symbol) along with its foreground and background colors.

 **Rendering** is how cells are turned into pixel data.